API-Skeletons/zf-oauth2-doctrine/README.md

 Requirements
 ------------

 At this time only ORM is supported.
-For ORM you will require `doctrine/doctrine-orm-module.
+For ORM you will require `doctrine/doctrine-orm-module` through composer.

 Suggested Improvements